 - Java provides automatic polymorphism.
 As against, in C++ the polymorphism is explicit for each particular method.

 - There is no universal base class in C++ whereas in Java there exist universal object ancestor.

 - Java code is portable while C++ does not provide portability.

 - The semantics in C++ are consistent between primitive and object types.
 On the contrary, in java there is a difference in semantics of primitive and object types.

 - All function and data exist within classes in Java.
 Conversely, C++ allows functions and data to be external to any class.

-- Java libraries provide massive classes for high-level services and system integration while C++ libraries provide low level functionality, but rich generic (template) container (data structure) and algorithm.
+- Java libraries provide massive classes for high-level services and system integration while C++ libraries provide low-level functionality, but rich generic (template) container (data structure) and algorithm.

-- To detect runtime errors, a programmer is responsible, which results in undefined behavior at runtime.
+- To detect runtime errors, a programmer is responsible, which results in undefined behaviour at runtime.
 In contrast, system is responsible for detection of runtime errors in Java which results in compile time or runtime termination.

 Both C++ and Java programming languages support OOP paradigms but there exist nuances and differences between them.
 C++ is a flexible language emphasizes on the runtime efficiency and can form broad type hierarchies.
 It is a platform offered for maintaining uniform semantics, fine granularity of expression, and control with simplicity.

 On the other hand, Java emphasizes security and portability at the cost of efficiency and flexibility.
 Java provides abstract interfaces to imitate multiple inheritance, differentiate between object and primitive type semantics.
 It also offers a huge library of objects for general and distributed platform implementation.